 Executive Income Deferral Program.
-As described in more detail beginning at page 62, the NEOs participate in the EID Program, which permits the deferral of salary and annual incentive compensation.
-The last column of the Nonqualified Deferred Compensation Table on page 64 includes each NEO's aggregate balance at December 31, 2021.
+As described in more detail beginning at page 76, the NEOs participate in the EID Program, which permits the deferral of salary and annual incentive compensation.
+The last column of the Nonqualified Deferred Compensation Table on page 78 includes each NEO's aggregate balance at December 31, 2022.
 The NEOs are entitled to receive their vested amount under the EID Program in case of voluntary termination of employment.
 In the case of involuntary termination of employment, they are entitled to receive their vested benefit and the amount of the unvested benefit that corresponds to their deferral.
-In the case of death, disability or retirement after age 65, they or their beneficiaries are entitled to their entire account balance as shown in the last column of the Nonqualified Deferred Compensation table on page 64.
+In the case of death, disability or retirement after age 65, they or their beneficiaries are entitled to their entire account balance as shown in the last column of the Nonqualified Deferred Compensation table on page 78.

-In the case of an involuntary termination of employment as of December 31, 2021, each NEO would receive the following: Mr. Gibbs \$4,779,899, Mr. Turner \$0, Ms. Skeans \$592,719, Mr. King \$0 and Mr. Lowings \$326,774.
-As discussed at page 65, these amounts reflect base salary or bonuses previously deferred by the executive and appreciation on these deferred amounts (see page 62 for discussion of investment alternatives available under the EID).
+In the case of an involuntary termination of employment as of December 31, 2022, each NEO would receive the following: Mr. Gibbs \$4,278,300, Mr. Turner \$0, Ms. Skeans \$537,914, Mr. King \$0 and Mr. Powell \$0.
+As discussed at page 76, these amounts reflect base salary or bonuses previously deferred by the executive and appreciation on these deferred amounts (see page 76 for discussion of investment alternatives available under the EID).
 Thus, these EID account balances represent deferred base salary or bonuses (earned in prior years) and appreciation of their accounts based primarily on the performance of the Company's stock.

 Leadership Retirement Plan.
-Under the LRP, participants who became eligible to participate in the plan before January 1, 2019 and are age 55 or older are entitled to a lump sum distribution of their account balance in the quarter following their separation of employment.
-Alternatively, these participants may elect to be paid in 5- or 10-year installments following the attainment of age 55.
-If these participants are under age 55 with a vested LRP benefit that, combined with any other deferred compensation benefits covered under Code Section 409A exceeds \$19,500, they will not receive a distribution until the calendar quarter that follows the participant's 55th birthday.
-Participants who become eligible to participate in LRP after January 1, 2019 (including Messrs.
-Turner and King) will receive a lump sum distribution following separation from employment unless they elect to be paid in 5 or 10-year installments after attaining age 54.
-In case of termination of employment as of December 31, 2021, Mr. Turner would have received \$158,288 and Mr. King would have received \$173,354.
+Under the LRP, participants who become eligible to participate after January 1, 2019 (including Messrs.
+Turner, King and Powell) will receive a lump sum distribution following separation from employment unless they elect to be paid in 5 or 10-year installments after attaining age 54.
+In case of termination of employment as of December 31, 2022, Mr. Turner would have received \$228,736, Mr. King would have received \$248,708 and Mr. Powell would have received \$74,930.